Skip to main content

 If students present their evidence digitally, through a website, video, or blog, it is best to disable access to this after marking and moderation have occurred.
 This helps to ensure that students across the country cannot plagiarise the work or ideas of other those who have already completed the assessment for this Achievement Standard.

-• use oral questioning to confirm a student's understanding, if doubts over the authenticity of the student's work arise.
+- use oral questioning to confirm the understanding if doubts over the authenticity of the student’s work arise.